In this section:

 If you need to improve your record keeping

 If your records are inadequate you may have to pay a record-keeping penalty.
-But before this happens HMRC will give you the opportunity, and further time, to bring them to an adequate standard.
-HMRC will specify what improvements need to be made, and will offer you as much help and support as you need to achieve this.
+But before this happens, HMRC will give you the chance and more time to bring them up to an adequate standard.
+HMRC will tell you what improvements you must make, and will offer you as much help and support as you need to achieve this.

-HMRC will arrange a follow up visit to check that you have made the necessary improvements.
-This will usually be within three months of the initial visit.
+HMRC will arrange a follow up visit to check that you’ve made the improvements.
+This will usually be within 3 months of the first visit.

-If at the follow up visit you have improved your record keeping so that your records are adequate, HMRC will reduce the penalty to nil.
+If at the follow up visit you’ve improved your record keeping so that your records are adequate, HMRC will reduce the penalty to nil.

 If you don't improve your record keeping

-If at the follow up visit HMRC find that your records have still not improved to an adequate standard, a penalty will apply.
+If at the follow up visit HMRC find that your records have still not improved to an adequate standard, they will apply a penalty.
 The penalty is usually £500 for the first offence.
 For businesses in their first year of trading the penalty will be £250.

-If during the business record check HMRC find that you have deliberately destroyed your records, a penalty of £3,000 would apply (this may be reduced to £1,500 if only some of your records are destroyed).
+If during the business record check HMRC find that you’ve deliberately destroyed your records, they will apply a penalty of £3,000 (this may be reduced to £1,500 if only some of your records are destroyed).

 Inadequate records

-In cases where inadequate records are found, HMRC will refer you for another business records check visit in two years time.
-If your records are again found to be inadequate you will have to pay a new penalty.
+In cases where HMRC find inadequate records they’ll refer you for another business records check visit in 2 years time.
+If your records are again found to be inadequate you’lll have to pay a new penalty.

 If your tax needs to be checked

-If, during the business records check, HMRC identify that your tax returns may be inaccurate - either because you tell HMRC that you have underpaid your tax, or they identify that you potentially have a significant tax liability - the visiting officer will pass your details to other teams who may contact you to carry out a check into your tax return.
+If, during the business records check, HMRC identify that your tax returns may be inaccurate, the visiting officer will pass your details to other HMRC teams.
+They may then contact you to carry out a check into your tax return.
+This may happen either because you tell HMRC that you’ve underpaid your tax, or they identify that you could have a significant tax liability.

-If during the business records check HMRC find you need to register for VAT, PAYE or the Construction Industry Scheme they will pass your details to the appropriate team.
+If during the business records check HMRC find you need to register for VAT, PAYE or the Construction Industry Scheme they’ll pass your details to the appropriate team.